nmcilree/screeny/README.md

 # Screeny

 Simple docker container to take screen grab from website for greenminds project.
+It works in the following manner
+- Docker container runs a cron job every 20 mins
+- Using Python Selenium library and headless firefox/geckdriver scrape.py captures a given URL
+- Resultant png is converted to bmp and saved to /var/www/html
+- As Docker container is running standard apache2 install this image (screengrab.bmp) is now available from the root of the container host i.e http://35.176.129.138/screengrab.bmp

 **Requirements:**
 - Public facing server that support Docker